 - Not at all.
 I tried to remember “hello” & “thank you” before I got there but I failed.
 However, within my first week of living there I could read the language because it is actually SO EASY.
 I then picked up bits and pieces while living there.
 You can get by without learning it, but don’t be that person.
 Just try!
 Koreans love when the westerners put in that effort.

-- Why did you choose that country to teach in?
+- Why did you choose to live in South Korea?